AlamoEngine-Tools/eaw.modinfo/README.md

 ## IV.1.2 Resolving `ResolveLastItem`
 Only the last (or the only element) in the list shall be resolved as specified in [Resolving ResolveRecursive](#iv11-resolving-resolverecursive).

-As soon as there exists one duplicate, a dependency cycle is present.
+As soon as there exists a duplicate, a dependency cycle is present.

 ## IV.1.3 Resolving `FullResolved`
 Since this layout indicates the dependency list shall be interpreted *as is*, the flattening algorithm shall return the list unmodified.